All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How quickly can I start treatment with each platform?

 Sequence typically processes applications within 24-48 hours, with medications shipped within 5-7 business days after approval.
-Calibrate's more comprehensive evaluation process takes 1-2 weeks for initial approval, with medications shipped within 7-10 business days.
+Calibrate's more thorough evaluation process takes 1-2 weeks for initial approval, with medications shipped within 7-10 business days.
 Both platforms may have longer wait times during periods of high demand.

 What happens if I experience side effects from GLP-1 medications?